SAP-archive/teched2020-DEV164/exercises/ex10/README.md

     label="{sensorModel>time}"/>
 ````

-7. Switch the browser tab where the application preview is opened.
-Click on a sensor.
-Now, the sensor status page contains a chart with a temperature history with x-axis labels.
+7. Switch to the browser tab where the application preview is opened.
+Click any sensor.
+Now the sensor status page contains a chart with a temperature history with x-axis labels.
 <br>![](images/10_02_0030.png)

-8. Displaying the date as a number value makes not much sense.
-To improve the readability you can format the label using a `UI5 DataType`.
+8. Displaying the time as a date makes not much sense here.
+To improve readability you should format the label using a `UI5 DataType`.
 These types are predefined and can be configured individually regarding the input and output format.

 ***SensorStatus/webapp/view/SensorStatus.view.xml***